Who has inspired you to love by faith? How has it changed your life?

 The richness of this legacy has deepened as I’ve matured and come to a place where I can see how boldly and courageously they lived.
 From them I’ve taken three key things with me:

 Who in your life has taught you what it means to love by faith?
 Comment below.

-About the Author: Jess Miller serves at the World Headquarters of Cru at Lake Hart, assisting with the Maze.
+About the Author: Jess Miller serves at the World Headquarters of Cru at Lake Hart.
 She and her husband, Mike, worked with Valor™, a ministry for ROTC cadets, at Virginia Tech for seven years before moving their family to Orlando, Florida, in 2016.
 In her free time, Jess enjoys reading biographies, baking bread and running so she can justify baking more bread.

 ©1994-2023 Cru.
 All Rights Reserved.